Peer Support Specialist Training Overview

 We are the leading peer-run organization in Colorado that offers this training.
 We are focused on recovery and wellness (not just treatment) for individuals with mental health and substance use challenges.
 As fellow peers, we have lived experience with recovery and understand the vital role peers play in assisting others.

-Our instructors are experienced in program design, facilitation, and training, and we are heavily focused on practical skill-based learning.
+Our instructors are experienced in training and facilitation, and we are heavily focused on practical skill-based learning.
 Our graduates are employed in behavioral health care settings across the state, including at Community Reach Center, ALLHealth Network, Colorado Coalition for the Homeless, The Phoenix, Creative Treatment Options, Jefferson Center for Mental Health, and the Denver Public Library.

 Our Training Model